 IOI Institutional partnerships and MOUs

 In order to achieve its core mission more effectively, the IOI maintains a number of MOUs with key partners of interest in the field of ocean issues, and capacity building and education in this thematic area.
-This includes MOUs with the Intergovernmental Oceanographic Commission (IOC/UNESCO); the International Maritime Organization (IMO); the Global Invasive Species Programme (GISP); the Partnerships in Environmental Management for the Seas of East Asia (PEMSEA); the State Oceanic Administration of the People’s Republic of China (SOA); the United Nations Human Settlements Programme (UN-HABITAT); the Cluster of Excellence on the Future Ocean at Christian-Albrechts Universitat zu Kiel, Germany; the European Centre for Information on Marine Science and Technology (EurOcean); the University of Malta; the State Enterprise on Caspian Sea Issues at the President of Turkmenistan in Turkmenistan; and the High Seas Alliance among others.
+This includes MOUs with the Intergovernmental Oceanographic Commission (IOC/UNESCO); the International Maritime Organization (IMO); the Global Invasive Species Programme (GISP); the Partnerships in Environmental Management for the Seas of East Asia (PEMSEA); the State Oceanic Administration of the People’s Republic of China (SOA); the United Nations Human Settlements Programme (UN-HABITAT); the Cluster of Excellence on the Future Ocean at Christian-Albrechts Universitat zu Kiel, Germany; the European Centre for Information on Marine Science and Technology (EurOcean); the University of Malta; the Caspian Sea Institute in Turkmenistan; and the High Seas Alliance among others.

 The IOI enjoys strong collaboration with the European Commission, especially DG Mare, particularly through the provision of expert faculty for training programmes and special seminars, likewise with the European Commission Representation in Malta and the Commonwealth Secretariat through its Oceans and Natural Resources Advisory Division.